PelDoingCode/JS_COINLAYER_API/README.md

 ```

 Here is a way to make price more lisible for human using the comma system, do not hesitate to change it :
-*Only useful for huge amount in crypto currency.....*
+*Only useful for huge amount in crypto currency.....* <Enter>
+* To have a better display do not hesitate (especially for BTC) to talk in sats or whatever to have a better number and not something like 0.000123456 for example*

 ```
    function numberWithCommas(x) {
        return x.toString().replace(/\B(?=(\d{3})+(?!\d))/g, ",");
    }
 ```

-Now that we have retreive all event where we want to display price, we want to call the price when we need it :
+Now that we have retreive all event where we want to display price, we want to call the price when we need it.

 API call :
 ```